 For each model, the left column gives the model number-microscope name and (for current products) a link to the product page, plus the image capture software (if any) provided with the microscope and used for the image captures in the gallery.
-The middle column has a picture of the microscope and it’s linked to full-sized gallery images taken with the microscope.
+The middle column has a picture of the microscope and is linked to a full-sized gallery images taken with the microscope.
 The right column presents a link to a folder of smaller images from the same microscope that can be easily e-mailed.

 Specimens photographed vary depending on the microscope’s capabilities.

-The larger microscope specimens shown at low to-mid powers in the Gallery include a circuit board, a garnet crystal, a millimeter rule (smallest divisions 0.5mm), a penny and a postage stamp.
+The larger microscope specimens shown at low to mid powers in the gallery include a circuit board, a garnet crystal, a millimeter rule (smallest divisions 0.5 mm), a penny, and a postage stamp.
 Higher-powered models designed to show slides depict prepared slide-mounted specimens, with some of the lowest-power images showing small segments of the ruler.